-Here at Oread Orthodontics, we see patients of all ages in our Topeka, Baldwin City, and Lawrence offices.
+Here at Oread Orthodontics, we see patients of all ages in our Topeka and Lawrence offices.
 Many of those are young children!
 You may be confused about that, especially if you’ve always associated orthodontics primarily with teens in braces.
 After all, kids that age still have developing mouths and most of their baby teeth.
-This is actually the point, though!
+This is the point, though!

-When an experienced orthodontist like Dr. Wood has the chance to evaluate a child’s mouth early on, potential issues can be diagnosed before they’re able to develop into something more serious.
+When an experienced orthodontist like Dr. Wood has the chance to evaluate a child’s mouth early on, potential issues can be diagnosed before they can develop into something more serious.
 That’s exactly why the American Association of Orthodontists recommends that all children have their first orthodontic evaluation by around the age of seven, and we agree!
 This allows us to take a “watch and wait” approach, or look at age-appropriate treatment like:

 - correcting and guiding jaw growth to help the permanent teeth come in straight

 - regulating the width of the upper and lower arches

 - creating more space for crowded teeth

 - avoiding the need for permanent tooth extractions later in life

 - correcting bad oral habits and helping to improve minor speech problems

 If you have a young child ready for their first orthodontic evaluation, we’d love to schedule a visit to meet you both and take a look at their dental development.
 During this initial appointment, Dr. Wood will be checking for several issues to determine if orthodontic treatment is recommended at any point.
 Keep reading to learn more about what he’ll be looking for!